2022 St Helier explosion: Investigation

+Three men were arrested between 16 and 17 August 2023 in connection with the explosion and released on bail.
+In February 2025, the three, all former Island Energy workers, were each charged with ten counts of gross negligence manslaughter.
+They appeared in Jersey's Magistrate's Court on 14 March 2025.

 Aftermath

 Up to 40 people were evacuated from the area and given refuge at St Helier Town Hall following the explosion.
 Two people suffered minor injuries and were described as "walking wounded", undergoing treatment at the Town Hall before being eventually hospitalised and released later the same day.
 An adjacent block of flats was at risk of collapse due to explosion damage and had to be made safe by local contractors.
 Fort Regent, the site of Jersey's COVID-19 vaccination centre, was closed following the explosion due to its proximity.

 The government of Jersey repurposed the island's COVID-19 helpline as a support line to provide information regarding the explosion in its aftermath.

-42 residents of the area have been displaced, with most having been found alternative housing.
-They may not be able to return to their homes before Christmas.
+Forty-two residents of the area were displaced, with most having been found alternative housing.
+They may not be able to return to their homes before Christmas 2022.

 Response

-The Chief Minister of Jersey, Kristina Moore, praised the island's "amazing strength" in coming together after a difficult week for Jersey, as a result of the explosion and a fishing trawler going missing with three people on board in the previous few days.
+The Chief Minister of Jersey, Kristina Moore, praised the island's "amazing strength" in coming together after a difficult week for Jersey, as a result of the explosion and a fishing trawler going missing with three people on board in the previous few days after colliding with the Commodore Goodwill ferry.
 A minute's silence was held at football and sports games in Jersey and a candlelit vigil took place at the Town Church.

 On 11 December, Timothy Le Cocq, the Bailiff of Jersey, announced that flags would be flown at half-mast until 23 December "as a sign of respect following the two tragic accidents" and that there would be a one-minute's silence at 11 a.m. on Monday 11 December.
 He also announced a fundraising appeal to support those affected by the incidents.

 In a letter to the Lieutenant Governor of Jersey, King Charles III wrote that he and his wife were "dreadfully shocked and saddened" by the two tragedies affecting the island, and offered his deepest sympathy and condolences to all islanders affected by the "heart-breaking" events.